djhshih/mobsnvf/README.md

 R -e 'install.packages(c("argparser","stringr"), repos="https://cloud.r-project.org")'
 ```

-The evaluation of the data requires python 3.12.10 and some python libraries.
+The evaluation of the data requires python and some additional python libraries.

 Python can be installed as follows: